Convex-Dev/convex.cljc/project/clojurify/README.md

 utilities are especially useful during development and testing (eg. see [`:project/break`](../break)).

+**EXPERIMENTAL**.
+Running and hacking on Convex Lisp has become a lot more convenient due to the development of `:project/run`.
+As such, the need for using Clojure for that kind of utilities has lessened.
+In the future, especially when `:project/run` implements generative testing, this project might disappear.

 ## Writing Convex Lisp as Clojure data structures

 **Namespaces of interest:** `$.clj`